djaessel/Py2MBScript/README.md

 For now this is only a test and kind of prove of concept trial.
 In the "test_cases" folder you can write the python versions of the otherwise MBScript versions of the thing.
+(Later or also currently some will be in the "modules" folder, just check it out.)

 Later on, once you run:

 ```